 So which one do you prefer?
 Obviously, color is highly subjective.
 And to make things even more interesting, Men and Women respond differently to color, to some degree.
 The point is to follow your own instinct and preference, without jeopardizing the bigger picture – which is to utilize the psychology of color to your advantage when designing your website.

-The people over at coolors.co have developed an awesome online tool for creating and saving amazingly beautiful color swatches.
-It’s definitely a creative’s tool, and for those who need some inspiration when looking for direction on what colors might work together.
+The people over at coolors.co have developed an excellent online tool for creating and saving amazingly beautiful color swatches.

 Let’s have a closer look…

 Beginning with the base color (#9B0000) we chose for the background of our header, we will use Coolors to help us discover various combinations of color we think looks good, and delivers on our psychology objectives.

 In this example, we’ve “locked-in” three colors that we like together.
 Now we need to find the fourth simply by pressing on the space bar of our keyboard until the perfect color is discovered…